 For the food lover who enjoys a spicy snack

-Surely the chef on your list will find a way to incorporate these traditional basque peppers into a meal.
-They’ll add a nice bite to any dish, but according to chef and food artist Laila Gohar (who introduced us to them when we asked chefs about the best canned foods), they also make a pretty good snack.
+Your recipient can easily find a way to incorporate these traditional basque peppers into a meal.
+They’ll add a nice bite to any dish, but according to Laila Gohar, a food artist and the founder of Gohar World (who introduced us to them when we asked chefs about the best canned foods), they also make a pretty good snack.
 “I just like to nibble on them plain, too,” she says.

-For the food lover who loves a fancy snack
+For the food lover who enjoys a salty snack

 For the food lover who wants their truffle fix in a more traditional way

-For the food lover who likes an all-in-one kitchen staple
+For the food lover who likes a tangy condiment

-For the food lover who’s also a honey snob
+For the food lover who’s a honey snob

-For the food lover who doesn’t actually like to cook
+For the food lover who can’t get enough chocolate

-For the food lover who puts olive oil on and in everything
+For the food lover who takes pride in their salads

 For the food lover who puts hot sauce on everything